Wind Data Generator: Model

 The WRF model integrated in the WDG is a fully compressible and non-hydrostatic model.
 Its vertical coordinate is a terrain-following hydro-static pressure coordinate.
 The grid staggering is the Arakawa C-grid.
 The model uses the Runge-Kutta 2nd and 3rd order time integration schemes and 2nd to 6th order advection schemes in both horizontal and vertical directions.
 It uses a time-split small step for acoustic and gravity-wave modes.
 The dynamics conserves scalar variables.

 Innovation award

-On April 9, 2014 in Paris, French-based MeteoPole was awarded an innovation award from the prestigious Massachusetts Institute of Technology for the disruptive Wind Data Generator software, becoming the first wind power industry technology to be awarded by the MIT.
+On April 9, 2014 in Paris, French-based MeteoPole was awarded an innovation award from the Massachusetts Institute of Technology (MIT) for the disruptive Wind Data Generator software, becoming the first wind power industry technology to be awarded by the MIT.
 The company’s CEO, Karim Fahssis, was also named by the MIT Technology Review as one of the world’s top 35 innovators of the year for introducing the path-breaking software to the wind industry.
-MIT’s TR35 has awarded several of today’s global influencers in its initial editions, including Facebook CEO Mark Zuckerberg and Google founders Larry Page and Sergey Brin.
+Previously, the MIT’s TR35 has awarded several of today’s global influencers, including Facebook CEO Mark Zuckerberg, and Google founders Larry Page and Sergey Brin.